CleanMyMac X Review for Photographers

 What does CleanMyMac Remove?

-The things that CleanMyMac will remove that won’t affect the functionality of your system include:
+Some of the things that CleanMyMacX will remove that won’t affect the functionality of your system include:

 - System Junk – Outdated cache files, old logs, extra application binaries, unused language files, broken app data.

 - Mail Attachments – this is another one that will amaze you – your Mac stores local versions of all attachments and mail downloads that you’ll probably never need again.
 CleanMyMac will zap them all, and make your Mail app run much smoother.